Leaving Neverland: Safechuck and Robson lawsuits

-In 2013, Robson filed a lawsuit alleging that Jackson had sexually abused him for seven years, beginning when he was seven years old; the suit was reportedly worth up to US$1 billion.
-The following year, James Safechuck, another former friend of Jackson, filed a lawsuit alleging he was sexually abused by Jackson over four years, beginning when he was ten years old.
-Safechuck said he realized he was abused by Jackson after seeing Robson on television.
+Robson states in his 2013 complaint that he had suffered two nervous breakdowns in April 2011 and March 2012.
+In 2013, Robson filed a lawsuit alleging that Jackson had sexually abused him for seven years, beginning when he was seven years old; the suit was reportedly worth US$1.5 billion.
+The following year, Safechuck filed a lawsuit alleging he was sexually abused by Jackson over four years, beginning when he was ten years old.
+Safechuck said he realized he was abused by Jackson after seeing Robson on The Today Show in 2013.
 A probate court dismissed Safechuck's suit in 2017.
 Both men had previously testified that Jackson never molested them—Safechuck as a child during the 1993 investigation, and Robson as a child in 1993 and as a young adult in 2005.

 In 2015, Robson's case against Jackson's estate was dismissed because it was "untimely."
-In the 2015 summary judgement, the judge rejected Robson's argument, which according to California's law on summary judgements, he could only do if he found that no rational juror could believe it.
-This fact would later be pointed out again in the Jackson estate's petition to compel arbitration against HBO for airing the film in 2019.
-Robson's attorney, Maryann Marzano, said they would appeal the ruling and that they would pursue Jackson's business entities.
-In 2017, it was ruled that the corporations formerly owned by Jackson could not be held accountable for Jackson's alleged past actions.
+His attorney, Maryann Marzano, said they would appeal the ruling and that they would pursue Jackson's business entities.
+In 2017, it was ruled that the corporations formerly owned by Jackson could not be held accountable for his alleged past actions.
 The rulings were appealed because of a change in California law that extended that statutes of limitation.
-On October 20, 2020, Safechuck's lawsuit against Jackson's corporations was again dismissed, with the presiding judge ruling that there was no evidence that Safechuck had a relationship with Jackson's companies.
+On October 20, 2020, Safechuck's lawsuit against Jackson's corporations was again dismissed, with the presiding judge ruling that as a matter of law, Jackson's companies had no duty to keep Safechuck safe from Jackson's alleged predation.
 On April 26, 2021, Robson's case was dismissed because of a lack of supporting evidence that the defendants exercised control over Jackson.
+In 2023, an appellate court overturned the decisions and allowed both cases to move to a jury trial.